ItzOuluhh/skills-heroes/readme.md

-# Cloudstorage
+# Skills Heroes

-Cloudstorage is an project for Technova College
+Skills Heroes is an project for Technova College

 ## Installation

-Install Cloudstorage with composer
+Install Skills Heroes with composer

 ```bash
   composer require